Background to the Project

 After over a decade in the planning, Acting Deputy Chancellor Mark Ruffell granted a faculty and gave directions for the re-ordering works in St Michael's Church in October 2016.

-A new team was then set up to oversee the building work and external works finally commenced on April 23rd 2018.
 The church family was also tasked with the mammoth task of clearing the building of all its contents.
 It was a great opportunity to have a good sort out and we found enough to fill four skips for disposal and found good homes for many items that were no longer needed.

 The church building closed to the public following the Highworth Choral Society's concert on 12th May 2018 and weekly services were held in St Michael's Hall with other events being held in the Hall or St Michael's Church Room.